alamsCode500/Introduction-to-Computer-Programming/README.md

 Introduction to Computer Programming
 # 👋 Overview

-This repository showcases my Python programming capstone project, completed as part of the AlmaBetter Introduction to Computer Programming curriculum.
+This repository showcases my Python programming capstone project.

 The project demonstrates my ability to: